ESCOMP/CTSM/doc/source/lilac/specific-atm-models/wrf.rst

     !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

+At this point, you should see ungrib output (intermediate files) in your WPS directory.

 Horizontally interpolate the meteorological fields extracted by ungrib to the model grids defined in geogrid::

     ./metgrid.exe >& log.metgrid

 Check the metgrid log for the following message showing successful completion of